-The New Early Elementary School has been designed to support Little Miami’s youngest learners.
-The project is designed to support Preschool through First Grade, as part of the District’s Master Plan.
+The new Early Elementary School is designed to support Preschool through First Grade, as part of the District’s Master Plan.

 Understanding that everyone learns differently, it was important to the District to create spaces where the young learners can explore and experience different learning environments.